mmacy/cosmos-python-prototype/README.md

     database.get_container(test_container_name)
 ```

 The preceding snippet also handles the `HTTPFailure` exception if the container creation failed.
-For more information on error handling and troubleshooting, see the [Troublshooting](#troubleshooting) section.
+For more information on error handling and troubleshooting, see the [Troubleshooting](#troubleshooting) section.

 ### Get an existing container